siderai/python-project-lvl4/README.md

       - control task progress (***statuses***)
       - take responsibility or delegate (***executor***)
 3. ***Users***: registration, authorization, personal page, editing rights, admin panel
-      - Anonimous users are read-only
-      - Authorized users are able to create, update and delete basic entities.
-Deletion is safe: linked entities are not removable
-      - Admins can edit all entities
 4. Friendly redirect messages, reporting on completed and failed commands